Nicklason/typescript-project/README.md

 - `package-lock.json` - name (simply update the `package.json` file and run `npm install`)
 - `README.md` - replace with new file

+Make sure that the branches the release action triggers on are protected on GitHub.
+That way in order for any code to get into a release, the code will have to be pass the tests and be approved.

 ## Configuration

 There is none, that's the whole point of using this as a template.